-To ensure that we are delivering schemes that meet the core goals of the Corporate Strategy, we have a Decision Wheel that sets out key considerations to make for each scheme.
-More details of this are included in the Where next? section of the Movement Strategy.
+To ensure that we are delivering schemes that meet the core goals of the Corporate Strategy, we have a Decision Wheel that sets out key considerations for each scheme.

 These priorities have been set because if we don't do anything now, we risk increasing journey delays, congestion and poor air quality across the city.
-Currently, Bath is ranked fifth in the 2024 most congested urban areas in the UK by a recent INRIX study8.
+Currently, Bath is ranked fifth in the most congested urban areas in the UK by a recent 2024 INRIX study8.